nullpoetry/3d-voxel-CA-bytebeat-midi-babylon/README.md

 MIT

 ---
-Created May 1, 2025, by [Your Name].
+Created May 1, 2025, by J.Mosij.
 Inspired by Monome, bytebeat, and cellular security.